- What is Leverage Trading?

 If we ignore the spread, for the moment, the split-second the position is opened, the trader’s equity is divided into $729.85 of used margin and his balance (equity minus used margin) of (required) free margin.
 Because of the spread, however, a position will always open with a loss equal to the spread.
-Therefore, we must add that amount to the required margin in order for the position to actually open.
+Therefore, we must add that amount to the required margin in order for the position to open.

-Once the position is open, equity begins to change in accordance with the profit/loss of the position (and remember – that profit/loss is magnified in accordance with the leverage level).
+Once the position is open, equity begins to change following the profit/loss of the position (and remember – that profit/loss is magnified by the leverage level).
 The moment the free margin level drops below 10% x used margin, the system will begin to close out positions – losing ones first – until free margin is once again 10% higher than used margin.
 This is called a ‘margin call’.

 Leverage Trading with Friedberg Direct

 Friedberg Direct offers many instruments, and each has a different leverage which can also change based on the trading platform chosen by the trader.
 On MetaTrader 4 and Metatrader 5 you can enjoy an up to 20:1 leverage.

-It is important to make sure of the leverage on the specific platform before you commence your trades; and in order to avoid a margin call, always make sure you have enough equity in your account’s balance so you can continue your trades undisturbed.
+It is important to make sure of the leverage on the specific platform before you commence your trades; and to avoid a margin call, always make sure you have enough equity in your account’s balance so you can continue your trades undisturbed.